passeport-vacances/groopledb/README.md

-# Groople-DB
+# PY-GroopleDB

-A library to read data from the Grroople MySQL database.
+A python library to read data from the Groople MySQL database.